The Uniformization of Certain Algebraic Hypergeometric Functions: Sequence transformations and coefficient identities

-Each identity in this family can be obtained by differentiating the preceding.
-This is formalized in the following recurrence.
-By starting with $F_{0}\equiv1$ and iterating, one can generate all $F_\ell,$ $\ell>0$.
-By doing the reverse, i.e., by integrating (and exploiting the fact that $F_\ell(1)=1,$ $\forall\ell\in\mathbb{Z}$), one can generate all $F_\ell,$ $\ell<0$.
+Each identity in this family indexed by $\ell\in\mathbb{Z}$ can be obtained by differentiating the preceding.
+This is formalized in the following recurrence, which is equivalent to one obtained by Chu~\cite{Chu95}.
+By starting with $F_{0}\equiv1$ and iterating, one can generate all $F_\ell$, $\ell>0$.
+By doing the reverse, i.e., by integrating (and exploiting the fact that $F_\ell(1)=1$, $\forall\ell\in\mathbb{Z}$, which determines each constant of integration), one can generate all $F_\ell$, $\ell<0$.